seakintruth/cleanInvalid/README.md

 # cleanInvalid

-A package to aid in cleaning data
+An R package to aid in cleaning data

 # Install From Source
 For R versions greater or equal to 3.5 I recommend using pacman: